alexkcal/mac/presentation-mode/README.md

 Policy Name: Presentation Mode Disable (or whatever you would like to call it)

 Execution Frequency: Ongoing

 IMPORTANT: Check the box "Custom" to add a custom trigger.
 The default custom trigger is "disablePM".
-You

-can modify this in the enable script, but the script and JSS must match for the automatic disable to work

-from the launchdaemon.
+You can modify this in the enable script, but the script and JSS must match for the automatic disable to work from the launchdaemon.
 Optional: Check the box "Make Available Offline" if you would like to cache the disable script so that the

 automatic disable will still run even if the computer goes offline.

 Add Payload Scripts: Add presentation-mode-disable.sh

+Add Payload Maintance: Update Inventory
+- this is used to apply the new config profiles and for SS to auto update after running

 Optional: Remove Payload Restart Options if you would like